-Trump says U.S. 'locked and loaded' for potential response to Saudi oil attack
+U.S. blames Iran for Saudi oil attack, Trump says 'locked and loaded'

 But Trump appeared on Sunday to play down the chances he might be willing to meet with Iranian officials, saying reports he would do so without conditions were not accurate.

-As recently as last Tuesday, Pompeo said that Trump “is prepared to meet with no preconditions.”
+As recently as last Tuesday, Pompeo said Trump “is prepared to meet with no preconditions”.

 Saudi de facto ruler Crown Prince Mohammed bin Salman told Trump that Riyadh was ready to deal with “terrorist aggression”.
 A Saudi-led coalition has responded to past Houthi attacks with air strikes on the group’s military sites in Yemen.